nikita-bak/nikita-bak.github.io/terms-of-use.md

 ## 11. Governing law

-These Terms are governed by the laws of the jurisdiction where TrackMate is registered.
+These Terms are governed by the laws of the Federal Republic of Germany.
+If you are a consumer and your habitual residence is in another EU member state, you also enjoy the protection afforded to you by mandatory provisions of the law of that member state.

 ## 12. Contact

-Questions?
-Email support@trackmate.app.
+If you have any questions about these Terms, please contact:

+**Nikita Baklanov**
+E-mail: legal@trackmate.app
+Germany